AMBIENCE OF THE RETREAT

 Q: Which practices are mandatory for everyone?

-All other activities and practices are voluntary.
-You are free to shape the retreat according to your own needs.
+All other activities and practices are optional.
+You are free to shape the retreat entirely according to your own needs.

 Q: How is the digital detox implemented?